False Positives in Static Code Analysis

 The important thing here is that the true false-positive is something that is just completely wrong.
 For example, assume that the static analysis tool you’re using says you’re reading a null pointer.
 If you look at the code and see that it’s actually impossible, then you have a false positive.

-On the other hand, if you simply aren’t worried about nulls in this piece of code because they’re handled elsewhere, then the message (while not important to you) is not a false positive.
+On the other hand, if you simply aren’t worried about nulls in this piece of code because they’re handled elsewhere, then the message, while not important to you, is not a false positive.
 It’s true and happens to be unimportant.
-The messages from a flow analysis tool range from “true and important” through “true and unimportant” and “true and improbable” to “untrue”.
-There is a lot of variation here, and each should be handled differently.
+The messages from a flow analysis tool range from “true and important” to “true and unimportant” and “true and improbable” to “untrue.”
+There’s a lot of variation here and each should be handled differently.

 The real problem is that if you start thinking you’ve cleaned all the code because your flow analysis is clean, you are fooling yourself.
 Really, you’ve found some errors and you should be grateful for that.
 The absence of flow analysis errors just means that you haven’t found anything, not that the code is clean.
 It’s best to make sure you’re using a tool like C/C++test, dotTEST, or Jtest that has both types of static analysis, if you are building safety-critical software

 How to Choose a Modern Static Analysis Tool